yyydky/raffle_machine/README.md

 Try using this raffle machine whenever you need to pick something randomly!

 ## Usage:
-1. Download the folder and open it in Matlab.
+1. Download the entrie folder and open in Matlab.
 2. Enter all inputs in the first sheet of inputs.xlsx in the folder.
 3. run raffle_machine.m
 4. Get all items rolling by pressing the handle